bhavyansh001/tattle/README.md

 # Tattle

 Tattle is a webapp where you can publish public articles viewable by the tattle registered users.
-The articles are encrypted and can only be deleted by the user who has written them.
+The articles can only be deleted by the user who has written them.

+Added commenting functionality on articles, deletable by the user who has written the comment or the user who has written the article.